ANACS 1984 vs. PCGS 2024

 I derive TREMENDOUS fun from this wonderful hobby!

-Between “the hunt” of searching every evening for a small list of coins on my “Want List”, perusing two coin forums, utilizing certain strategies in partaking in auctions, reading Coin World and Numismatic News, and socializing with friends at dealers at the semi-annual FUN shows are the things that give me thrills!
+Between “the hunt” of searching every evening for a small list of coins on my “Want List”, perusing two coin forums, utilizing certain strategies in partaking in auctions, reading Coin World and Numismatic News, and socializing with friends and dealers at the semi-annual FUN shows are the things that give me thrills!

 Steve